Xtemp00/ChessGame_Python/README.md

 ##### Pygame - library of python
 ##### SQL - to save all the process of learning

-### Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ### Authors
 ##### Rondo Benjamin - Xtemp00